 - Wrap leftovers up tightly and store at room temperature for up to 1 week.

 - Freezing Instructions: For longer storage, freeze baked cornbread for up to 3 months.
 Allow to thaw overnight in the refrigerator and heat up in the microwave or bake in a 300°F (149°C) oven for 10 minutes.

 - Buttermilk: Buttermilk is required for this recipe.
-If you don’t keep it around, you can make a DIY version by adding 2 teaspoons of fresh lemon juice or white vinegar to a large liquid measuring cup.
-Then add enough regular room temperature milk to make 1 cup total.
-Whole milk is recommended for moistest, richest texture.
-Stir and let sit for 5 minutes.
-This soured milk can be used in the recipe.
+If you don’t have any, you can make a DIY sour milk by adding 2 teaspoons of fresh lemon juice or white vinegar to a liquid measuring cup.
+Then add enough whole milk to make 1 cup total.
+Stir and let sit for 5 minutes before using.
+Whole milk is strongly recommended for moistest, richest texture, but you can use lower fat or nondairy milk in a pinch.